-An email address like [email protected] would not count as personal data under the Data Protection act 1998 because you cannot identify the individual that it relates to from the information in the email address.
+An email address like [email protected] would not count as personal data under the old Data Protection Act 1998, because you cannot identify the individual that it relates to from the information in the email address.

-However, under GDPR’s new sweeping definition, this email address would be caught because it relates to an identifiable individual.
+However, under GDPR’s new sweeping definition, this email address would now be caught, because it relates to an identifiable individual.